Topic 4 Exercises

 double grade = exercise.nextDouble();

-//First we'll consider grades that are less than 5
+//First we will take into account grades that are less than 5

 if (grade < 5) {